unfoldingWord/book-package-app/DesignSpec.md

 1. A list of books with checkboxes are presented to the user.
 1. The user selects one or more books.
 1. The user clicks the `Next` button.
-1. The Gitea `trees` API is used against the Greek and Hebrew original language repos, as needed.
-1. The SHA for each book is extracted from `trees` and the database is queried by the SHA.
-If it exists, then we already have the book.
-Otherwise the book is fetched and the statistics generated and stored with the book's JSON in the database.
-A timestamp is also added to the book's JSON.
-The timestamp will enable a database *tidy* operation to remove superseded data.
-1. Once all the data is present and counted, the data is read and grand totals are generated
-1. The UI is built with grand totals first; then per-book details.
-1. Each detailed view will have a collapsible section containing per-chapter details.
+1. The user selections are passed to the book-package-rcl for processing and presentation

 The above completes the logic needed for the first release, which does not include the book package optimization feature.

+### Overview of the Linked Resources

+The resource linkages for a book package begin with the original languages.
+Given a book, say Titus, the Greek text in USFM format is fetched and converted to JSON format.
+- The Strong's numbers exist for each word and there is a document for each Strong's number.
+Each document can be fetched and the words counted.
+- The text also contains references to Translation Words and each refers to a document that can be fetched and counted.

+The other resources are organized by books of the Bible and therefore can be fetched directly based on user input.

 ### Data Design

 The books of the Bible from which the user selects is found in `core/books.json`.
 Many functions to process and query this data are found in `core/books.js`.

-Each book is stored in the database as an object, which can be augmented with other properties during processing.
+Each book and document is stored in the database as an object, which can be augmented with other properties during processing.